Epitalon vs NAD+: Telomeres vs Cellular Energy

 Continue reading about peptides and protocols that pair well with this guide.

 Is Epitalon FDA Approved?
-Legal Access to the Telomerase Peptide (2026)
+2026 Legal Status and How to Get It

 No. Epitalon has never been tested in Western clinical trials.
 Its entire evidence base comes from four decades of research at one Russian institute by one scientist: Vladimir Khavinson.
-That research includes the only evidence of telomerase activation by a synthetic peptide in human somatic cells.
-Here is why Epitalon has never entered the FDA pipeline and what the Russian data actually shows.
+That research reported telomerase activation in cultured human cells, a result that has never been independently replicated.
+Here is why Epitalon never entered the FDA drug-approval pipeline, where it sits in the July 2026 compounding review, and what the Russian data actually shows.

 Epitalon 2026: The Peptide That Outsmarts Cell Aging